-Prior to submission to PHS of an application for a research grant, the principal investigator shall identify to the Signing Official (1) all investigators (as defined above) anticipated to be participating in the research, (2) those who are senior/key personnel (as defined below) and (3) those who are subrecipients and the institution(s) employing them.
+Prior to submission to PHS of an application for a research grant, the principal investigator shall identify to the Signing Official (1) all investigators (as defined above) anticipated to be participating in the research, (2) those who are senior/key personnel (as defined below), and (3) those who are subrecipients and the institution(s) employing them.

-The term “senior/key personnel” means the project director or principal investigator and any other person identified as senior/key personnel in the grant application, progress report or any other report submitted to the PHS.
+The term “senior/key personnel” means the project director or principal investigator and any other person identified as senior/key personnel in the grant application, progress report, or any other report submitted to the PHS.

 All disclosures must be updated annually during the period of the award or within 30 days of discovering or acquiring (e.g., through purchase, marriage, inheritance or expansion of responsibilities) a new significant financial interest.
 The Signing Official shall ensure that annual update forms are sent to and promptly returned by each investigator.
-(One annual disclosure is sufficient to cover all ongoing PHS awards.)
+(One annual disclosure is sufficient to cover all on-going PHS awards.)
 Each investigator is responsible for submitting disclosure forms within 30 days of discovering or acquiring a new significant financial interest.
 Disclosures shall be provided by an investigator at any other time upon request.

 The Signing Official shall be responsible for reviewing all forms disclosing a significant financial interest, making the requisite determinations and taking any subsequent action.

-Prior to the expenditure of funds or, with respect to an ongoing PHS-funded project, within 60 days of the disclosure or discovery of a significant financial interest, the Signing Official shall:
+Prior to the expenditure of funds or, with respect to an on-going PHS-funded project, within 60 days of the disclosure or discovery of a significant financial interest, the Signing Official shall:

 An investigator’s significant financial interest is related to PHS-funded research when the Signing Official reasonably determines that the significant financial interest could be affected by the PHS-funded research or is in an entity whose financial interest could be affected by the research.
-In determining whether an investigator’s significant financial interest is related to PHS-funded research the Signing Official will consider all relevant factors and information, including but not limited to whether there is an ongoing relationship between the investigator and the payer.
+In determining whether an investigator’s significant financial interest is related to PHS-funded research, the Signing Official will consider all relevant factors and information, including but not limited to whether there is an on-going relationship between the investigator and the payer.

 A financial conflict of interest (FCOI) exists when the Signing Official reasonably determines that the significant financial interest could directly and significantly affect the design, conduct, or reporting of the PHS-funded research.
-In determining whether there is an FCOI, the Signing Official will consider all relevant factors and information, including but not limited to the nature of the research, the magnitude of the financial interest and degree to which it is related to the research, the extent to which the interest could be directly and substantially impacted by the research, and the degree of risk to the human subjects, if any, that is inherent in the research protocol.
+In determining whether there is a FCOI, the Signing Official will consider all relevant factors and information, including but not limited to the nature of the research, the magnitude of the financial interest and degree to which it is related to the research, the extent to which the interest could be directly and substantially impacted by the research, and the degree of risk to the human subjects, if any, that is inherent in the research protocol.

-Prior to making the decision whether an FCOI exists, the Signing Official may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
+Prior to making the decision whether a FCOI exists, the Signing Official may impose interim measures, may ask the investigator to submit additional information and may meet or communicate with the investigator.
 The investigator may be encouraged to suggest procedures, protocols, or other measures designed to manage the FCOI.

-For all management plans, the Signing Official shall (1) monitor ongoing investigator compliance and (2) submit annual updates to the PHS Awarding Component at the time and in the manner specified by the PHS Awarding Component, both until the completion of the PHS-funded research project to which the FCOI relates.
+For all management plans, the Signing Official shall (1) monitor on-going investigator compliance and (2) submit annual updates to the PHS Awarding Component at the time and in the manner specified by the PHS Awarding Component, both until the completion of the PHS-funded research project to which the FCOI relates.